Funding

 Planning

 If you are not undertaking a project on your own, get your group together as soon as you can and agree plans.
 No more than 5 students should apply as part of a group, unless there are exceptional circumstances, which should be explained.
 If you are under 18, make sure you have full approval from your parent/guardian.
 If you plan to travel somewhere, do some serious research about accommodation and general feasibility.
 For some ideas on the types of projects which are likely to receive funding, look at this page of our website: https://henrymorris.org/project-ideas/.
 If a parent/guardian is going to be involved in your project, you will need to assure the Trustees that you are directing the project and making all the arrangements for its completion, and that any adult involvement is confined to a ‘care and protection’ role.
-Please note that, although the Trust did not support overseas travel in 2022 because of the Covid-19 pandemic, we will support applications involving overseas travel in 2023.

 Applying

-To apply for funding you must complete the application which is available to download here.
 If you are part of a group, make sure everyone in the group fills in a separate application form.
 You must also make sure that every member of your group is available on the specified day in March to attend an interview (please refer to guidance notes for dates).
 Make sure your application form is signed by your parent or guardian.
-Once you have completed your application, you can post it to the address on the form, or, alternatively, send it by email to Peter Hains, who is the current Chair of the Trust, at [email protected].
+Once you have completed your application, you should send it by email to Heather Mepham, who is a Trustee, at [email protected].
 Applications must be received by 31 January in the year in which you are applying.
 (Please note that all submitted applications are kept on file for 18 months after which point they are securely disposed of.)

 If your project idea meets the funding criteria, you will be invited to meet the Trustees in a short interview to explain your plans.
 You are encouraged to bring to that interview any supporting material, such as evidence of interest and initial planning.
 Interviews are held on a Saturday morning in early March at Queens’ College, Cambridge (please refer to the application form for details).
 If you are among those chosen for interview, the exact time and directions will be sent to you.